Net Energy Metering (NEM) and Net Billing Tariff (NBT) for Residential Customers

-In December 2022, the California Public Utilities Commission (CPUC) adopted a new tariff that will replace the Net Energy Metering (NEM) tariff.
+In December 2022, the California Public Utilities Commission (CPUC) adopted a new tariff that replaced the Net Energy Metering (NEM) tariff.

-The tariff currently in place is known as NEM 2.0.
-The last date to enroll in NEM 2.0 is April 14, 2023. and the replacement tariff, known as the Net Billing Tariff, is expected to be implemented by December 2023.
-The CPUC plans to release more details about the new tariff later in 2023.
+The NEM tariff has closed to new customers on April 14, 2023.
+The replacement tariff, known as the Net Billing Tariff, or PG&E’s Solar Billing Plan, is expected to be implemented by December 2023.

 See the CPUC’s summary below to learn more and call us at (707) 269-1700 if you have questions and to discuss recent developments.